Resources for a Creative Habit

 The List

 Below I have linked to several books that have supported me in building my creative habits.
-But I will be adding many more resources on this page, and I had planned to get them to you by 2/7/25… but I have fallen a little behind.

 Books